 • Year 1 - Under the 'People Who Help Us' theme the class will receive visits from the Police, a Dentist, a Fireman and a Nurse.
-The children also learn about using traffic
+The children also learn about using traffic lights and crossing the road safely.
+Living, Learning Together in the third term looking at Unit 6 'You and Me'.

-- lights and crossing the road safely.
-Living, Learning Together in the third term looking at Unit 6 'You and Me'. - Year 2 Use of the Road Safety Teaching Aid Calendar weekly to highlight ways to keep safe on our roads.
-The children learn practically about safety on our footpaths during the walks to and from the Harvest Service. - Year 3 - - Year 4 Women's Aid 'Helping Hands' Programme - Year 5 - - Year 6 - - Year 7 Learning about the UN rights of the child.
+- Year 2 Use of the Road Safety Teaching Aid Calendar weekly to highlight ways to keep safe on our roads.
+The children learn practically about safety on our footpaths during the walks to and from the Harvest Service.

+- Year 3 -

+- Year 4 -

+- Year 5 -

+- Year 6 -

+- Year 7 Learning about the UN rights of the child.